 Made of Iron: Dredd.
 He's been shot more times than he can remember, has broken so many bones that they've been replaced with artificial replacements and even been burned alive and then doused in acid.
 None of this has been remotely near enough to stop him.

 The Mafia: The traditional mafia still exists in the Big Meg, but they're a dying breed and their traditions are considered antiquated in the face of newer crime syndicates, especially seeing as their own affiliates suffer from Chronic Backstabbing Disorder.

 Make Them Rot: Judge Mortis, one of the four dreaded Dark Judges who periodically break into the reality of Mega-City One, has the power to induce instant mortification and decay in anything he touches.

 Man of the City: Mega-City One is Dredd's home.
 DON'T mess with it.
 Entire PLANETS have learned this the hard way.

-Married to the Job: Dredd has no life whatsoever outside of his responsibilities and duties as a Judge.
+Married to the Job: Dredd has no life whatsoever outside of his responsibilities and duties as a Judge (During the Day Of Chaos arc, he tells a group of prospective cadets that he works twenty three hours a day).
 Even when other Judges may recognize a perp or victim as a celebrity personality from a vidshow, Dredd will not, nor would he care.
 Dredd is celibate and doesn't even celebrate his own birthday—not even when the Chief Judge and closest associates at Justice Dept. get him a cake and gifts.
 The closest thing Dredd has to a leisure activity is reading the Book of Law.